pcmichaud/micro/source/invest.rst

-This tendency to weight losses more heavily than gains can be traced to particular regions of the brain. `Tom et al. (2007) <https://science.sciencemag.org/content/315/5811/515>`_ perform a loss aversion experiment by presenting subjects lotteries while the brain is being scanned.
+This tendency to weight losses more heavily than gains can be traced to particular regions of the brain. `Tom et al. (2007) <https://science.sciencemag.org/content/315/5811/515>`_ perform a loss aversion experiment by presenting subject lotteries while the brain is being scanned.
 They vary the gains and losses presented and record both choices as well as brain activity.
 Results look like this:

 .. figure:: /images/tom_choices.png
    :scale: 100